Gil Rogers

-Gil Rogers (born John Veach Rogers Jr.; February 4, 1934 – March 2, 2021) was an American actor.
+Gil Rogers (born John Veach Rogers Jr.; February 4, 1934 – March 2, 2021) was an American television actor.

 Early life

-Rogers was born on February 4, 1934, in Lexington, Kentucky, where he was raised, as John Veach Rogers Jr.
+Rogers was born John Veach Rogers Jr.

 Education

 Rogers graduated from Henry Clay High School and then attended Harvard University majoring in chemistry, but later after deciding he wanted to pursue a career as an actor, transferred to Transylvania University because it had a drama department; he would later graduate from there.

 Career

 Rogers began acting as a child in Lexington Children's Theatre.